 Certificate of International Merits (CIM)

-A CIM is a certificate that attests that you have gained international experience through different intercultural activities.
+A CIM is a document that certifies that you have gained international experience through various intercultural activities.

-Only some of the faculties at Lund University currently offer this opportunity.
-Contact your faculty to see what applies in your case.
+Only a few faculties at Lund University currently offer this opportunity.
+Contact your faculty to find out what applies to you.